WhaleConnect/whaleconnect/docs/usage.md

 ### Internet of Things (IoT)

-NST's general-purpose design makes it useful in IoT and home automation projects, especially when multiple smart devices are involved (such as lights or humidity sensors in different rooms).
+WhaleConnect's general-purpose design makes it useful in IoT and home automation projects, especially when multiple smart devices are involved (such as lights or humidity sensors in different rooms).

 You can create a smart light by using a wireless-enabled microcontroller (such as an ESP32 or Arduino with an Ethernet shield) and connecting it to a light, using appropriate hardware such as relays if necessary.
 A hypothetical smart light responds to the following commands:

 - `light=on` turns the light on.
 - `light=off` turns the light off.

-This example also assumes there is a computer running a TCP server through NST, and its IP address and port are known to the smart light.
+This example also assumes there is a computer running a TCP server through WhaleConnect, and its IP address and port are known to the smart light.
 The logic for this light would be similar to the following:

 1. Connect to the TCP server.
 2. Wait for data to be sent from the server.